Stanley-kongoshe/surveysApp/README.md

 # surveysApp
-The django backend for handling of surveys
+The django backend for handling of surveys development